Meme (MEME) Reaches Market Cap of $11.47 Million

-Meme (CURRENCY:MEME) traded down 1.3% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on December 20th.
-Meme has a market capitalization of $11.47 million and approximately $1.13 million worth of Meme was traded on exchanges in the last 24 hours.
-In the last week, Meme has traded up 8.1% against the U.S. dollar.
-One Meme coin can currently be purchased for about $409.51 or 0.00754320 BTC on cryptocurrency exchanges.
+Meme (CURRENCY:MEME) traded down 1.3% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM Eastern on December 22nd.
+One Meme coin can now be purchased for $409.51 or 0.00754320 BTC on major cryptocurrency exchanges.
+Meme has a total market capitalization of $11.47 million and $1.13 million worth of Meme was traded on exchanges in the last 24 hours.
+During the last seven days, Meme has traded up 8.1% against the U.S. dollar.

 Meme Profile